Investment in post-invasion Iraq: Water, sanitation and solid waste

-As of January 2007, IRRF funded projects have resulted in the construction or rehabilitation of 21 potable water treatment facilities and 200 smaller water systems.
-Major projects include the Nassriya Water Treatment Plant which will produce 240,000 cubic meters per day.
+In January 2007, IRRF funded projects resulted in the construction or rehabilitation of 21 potable water treatment facilities and 200 smaller water systems.
+Major projects included the Nassriya Water Treatment Plant which will produce 240,000 cubic meters per day.
 A new water canal to supply clean water to Basrah and Thi Qar was completed in April 2006.
-These projects have provided capacity to supply water to approximately 5.4 million people (1.67 million cubic meters per day).
+These projects provided capacity to supply water to approximately 5.4 million people (1.67 million cubic meters per day).
 This compares with the target capacity, at the completion of all IRRF funded water projects, of 2.37 million cubic meters per day needed to provide for 8.4 million people.
-The water that actually reaches Iraqi citizens is difficult to determine because of significant water losses in the distribution systems.
+The water that actually reached Iraqi citizens was difficult to determine because of significant water losses in the distribution systems.

-A modern landfill, built to international environmental standards, is planned for southwest Baghdad, with the capacity to handle 2,230 cubic meters of waste per day.
+A modern landfill, built to international environmental standards, was planned for southwest Baghdad, with the capacity to handle 2,230 cubic meters of waste per day.
 The construction was halted prior to completion in November 2005, due to security concerns.
 There has been some limited utilization of the landfill, however full utilization has not yet been implemented.

-Recent reports on waste collection, note that being a garbage collector may be one of the most dangerous jobs in Iraq.
-Most of the 500 municipal workers who have been killed in Baghdad since 2005 have been waste collectors.
-There are inadequate waste collection vehicles with only 380 presently in service.
+Reports on waste collection, at the time noted that being a garbage collector may be one of the most dangerous jobs in Iraq.
+Most of the 500 municipal workers in Baghdad who were killed were waste collectors.
+There were inadequate waste collection vehicles with only 380 presently in service.
 Before the invasion there were 1200 working trucks.
 Most of the vehicles were destroyed or lost in the looting that seized the capital after the American invasion.
-The deputy mayor of Baghdad estimates the city needs 1,500 waste collection vehicles.
+The deputy mayor of Baghdad estimated the city needs 1,500 waste collection vehicles.

 Oil

 Before the 2003 invasion, Iraqi crude oil production was about 2.5 Moilbbl/d (BPD).
 In 2006 Iraqi crude oil production averaged 2.12 million BPD.
 In mid-2006, the Iraqi oil minister, said that "he expected output to rise to approximately 4 m BPD by 2010, increasing to 6 m BPD by 2012."

-The situation has been characterized by some Oil Ministry officials as chaotic, with one official stating "We do not know the exact quantity of oil we are exporting, we do not exactly know the prices we are selling it for, and we do not know where the oil revenue is going to."
+The situation was characterized by some Oil Ministry officials as chaotic, with one official stating "We do not know the exact quantity of oil we are exporting, we do not exactly know the prices we are selling it for, and we do not know where the oil revenue is going to."

-In Summer, 2008, the nation's Parliament still had not produced a comprehensive "hydrocarbon law" (oil law) apportioning revenue between local governorates and the central government.
+In Summer 2008, the nation's Parliament still had not produced a comprehensive "hydrocarbon law" (oil law) apportioning revenue between local governorates and the central government.
 While oil production in early 2008 exceeded pre-war levels and continued to climb, disagreements remained among oil-rich regions, oil-poor regions, and the national government over contracting rights and revenue-sharing.